 Frustration, rushing and other emotions.
 Emotions can easily boil over when a job doesn’t go as planned.
 And frustration, or rushing because the renos are taking longer than expected, increase the level of risk and can quickly lead to a serious injury.

 A lack of proper training can certainly put homeowners at serious risk when it comes to DIY renovations, but human factors and emotions like frustration add a great deal of fuel to the fire by replacing focus and a safety-first state of mind with inattention and poor decisions.
 And this lack of attention can make anyone, whether they’re a professional contractor or amateur DIYer, more likely to place a hand near a saw blade, a thumb under a hammer, take a dangerous shortcut or ill-advisedly remove a guard.

 Conversely, focusing on safe behavior can help even the most unskilled renovator overcome a lack of experience by being aware of potential sources of injuries and avoiding them as a result.

-As we explain in our intro webinar, human factors are the biggest cause of accidents at home as well as at work—and human-factor incidents can be prevented with proper training.
-So next time you renovate your home keep in mind that the biggest danger to your safety may be your own state of mind.
+As we explain in our webinars, human factors are the biggest cause of accidents at home as well as at work—and human-factor incidents can be prevented with proper training.
+So next time you renovate your home, keep in mind that the biggest danger to your safety may be your own state of mind.